 Our articles cover topics such as: women’s health, business and enterprise; leadership; primary production; community building; environment; education and training; family; opportunity; and just about any topic that’s of interest to non-metropolitan women.

 Editorial submissions are always welcome and published at the discretion of our Board of Management; made up of diverse range WA regional women from all walks of life.
 Contact us for more details.

 Information for Advertisers

 The RRR Network Magazine is a quarterly publication released each March, June, September and December.
 We self- publish and, as a not for profit entity, keep our adverting rates as low as possible to support both small business, and the larger service providers that help our regional towns and cities flourish.

-Copies of the magazine are also distributed at major events and conferences, including the WA Rural Women’s Award, the Partners in Grain INSPIRE Summit and large regional field days and shows.
+Copies of the magazine are also distributed at major events and conferences, including the WA Rural Women’s Award, the Partners in Grain INSPIRE Summit, Dowerin Field Days and large regional field days and shows.

 The Fine Print

 Printed on FSC recycled, Opal HD matt paper stock the publication printed in full colour with plant based inks.